seqfu/bam-readcount/BUILD.md

 Build (Docker)
 --------------

+This is mainly useful when working on the `bam-readcount` code.

 If you have Docker running, build using the included Docker image

     cd docker/minimal-cmake
-    # This will start a container using image seqfu/minimal-cmake
     make interact

-This will start a minimal docker container with `build-essential` and `cmake` installed, with this cloned repository mounted at
+This will start a minimal Docker container with `build-essential` and `cmake` installed, with this cloned repository mounted at

     /bam-readcount